elastic/detection-rules/tests/reports/alerts_from_rules.md

 This report captures the detection rules signals generation coverage.
 Here you can learn what rules are supported and what not and why.

-Reasons for rules being not supported:
-* rule type is not EQL or query (e.g. ML, threshold)
-* query language is not EQL or Kuery (e.g. Lucene)
-* fields type mismatch (i.e. non-ECS field with incorrect type definition)
-* incorrect document generation

 Curious about the inner workings?
 Read [here](signals_generation.md).

 ## Table of contents